CodeChron/fullstack-js-preview-docs/add_app_header.md

 - What are props, propTypes, and defaultProps?

-## Add App Header to the main App Layout
+## Add  the App Header to the App Layout

 ``` /imports/components/layouts/app_layout.jsx ```